Minimize Risk of CLABSI

 • The Infusion Therapy Standards of Practice list the following dressing change recommendations:8

-• Change transparent semipermeable membrane (TSM) dressings at least every 7 days or immediately if dressing integrity is disrupted (Level III)
+• Change sterile gauze dressings every 2 days or earlier if dressing integrity is disrupted (eg, if damp, loose, or visibly soiled).
+(Level III)

-• Reduction of Catheter Associated Skin Injury (CASI)
+• Catheter Associated Skin Injury

 What can be done to minimize risk of vascular access device (VAD) dressing disruption?